Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Model calibration by multiple InSAR interferograms

-Although image stacks are useful to reduce the measurement bias and noise contained in the observations, one usually loses some information in estimating the measurement bias and discrepancy function using aggregated data, discussed in Section \ref{subsec:simulation}.
-Among all approaches, the S-GaSP calibration based on the full data seems to be both robust in estimating the calibration parameters in the presence of the measurement bias and model discrepancy, and accurate in separating measurement bias and model discrepancy from the observations.
+The predictive mean of each interferogram and stacked (averaged) interferogram from the S-GaSP calibration is shown in Figure \ref{fig:SGaSP_prediction}.
+Predictions are very close to the real interferogram (with around $99\%$ of pixels held out), and performance is better than the GaSP calibration method.
+In Section S6 of the supplementary materials, we provide estimated measurement bias and model discrepancy for GaSP and S-GaSP calibrations, and trace plots of all the parameters.

-Finally, we can compare our results with previous work at the volcano.
-Two of the interferograms used in this study (the second and third interferograms shown in Figure \ref{fig:real_images}) were also used for calibrating the same geophysical model as part of a broader geophysical study \cite{anderson2016bayesian}, but that work did not consider spatially-correlated noise in the data or a discrepancy function, nor did it utilize more than two interferograms.
-The same two interferograms were used in \cite{gu2018sgasp} for calibration with a discrepancy function, but the measurement bias in the interferograms was overlooked.
-Of all the images, the ones used in the previous studies show the largest apparent volcanic ground displacement, and as a result the reservoir volume change rate ($\theta_4$) we estimate here in the S-GaSP calibration using all five images is smaller than in those studies (0.02~m$^3$/s vs. 0.04--0.05~m$^3$/s, respectively).
-Because our results utilize all data rather than a selection, they may be considered more robust, since a larger number of interferograms would be useful for better resolving signal from noise.
-Based on these results we expect that more interferograms should yield a more stable model and accurate model parameter inferences.
+Finally, we compare our results with previous studies of K\={\i}lauea Volcano.
+The second and third interferograms shown in Figure \ref{fig:real_images} were also used for calibrating the same geophysical model as part of a broader geophysical study \citep{anderson2016bayesian}.
+However, that work did not consider spatially correlated noise in the data or a discrepancy function.
+The same two interferograms were used in \cite{gu2018sgasp} for calibration with a discrepancy function, but the interferogram measurement bias was neglected.
+Of all the images, the ones used in the previous studies show the largest apparent volcanic ground displacement.
+As a result, the reservoir volume change rate ($\theta_4$) we estimate here in the S-GaSP calibration using all five images is smaller than in those studies (0.02~m$^3$/s vs. 0.04--0.05~m$^3$/s, respectively).